SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRClusterCloudWatchAlarmDefinition.md

----
-layout: glossary
-title: Add-VSEMRClusterCloudWatchAlarmDefinition
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRClusterCloudWatchAlarmDefinition

 ## SYNOPSIS
-Adds an AWS::EMR::Cluster.CloudWatchAlarmDefinition resource property to the template
+Adds an AWS::EMR::Cluster.CloudWatchAlarmDefinition resource property to the template.
+CloudWatchAlarmDefinition is a subproperty of the ScalingTrigger property, which determines when to trigger an automatic scaling activity.
+Scaling activity begins when you satisfy the defined alarm conditions.

 ## SYNTAX